geseib/tgwwalk/2.singleaccount/README.md

 1. You can also verify Internet access by using the curl command on the NP1, NP2 or P1 (the Datacenter Server wont use the Transit Gateway to get to the internet, but should still work).
 If you curl https://cloudformation.us-east-1.amazonaws.com it should return healthy.

+## Routing Boundaries

-1. If you tested between the P1 server and a NP1 or NP2 server, you should have also seen a reply ping.
-But that's not what we wanted.
+If you tested between the P1 server and a NP1 or NP2 server, you should have also seen a reply ping.
+But that's **not** what we wanted.
 Look at the VPC route table and the Associated Transit Gateway Route table (_for P1 this should be Blue, for NP1 or NP2 this should be Red_) Follow the logic to understand what's going on.
+See if see whats causing the issue, before looking below to solve it.

  <details>
    <summary>SPOLIER Fixing Mysterious Prod to Non-Prod routing</summary><p>

       While we do not have a direct route between the Production and Non-Production VPCs we do have a gateway through the NAT Gateway in the **Datacenter Services VPC**.
 Let's fix this through a routing mechanism called Blackhole routing (sometimes referred to as null routing).
+      This is where designing our IP address space pays off.
+We can now use sammary route to easily wall off part of our network.

 1. In the AWS Management Console choose **Services** then select **VPC**.